|RA:||06h 02m 13.31s||LC breaks:||0|

 This light curve comes from the light curve repository (if you use it, please cite Evans et al [2007, 2009].
 Flares, marked by cross-hatched regions, are identified automatically, but may have been manually corrected.
 These are excluded from the fit.
 Any power-law breaks added to the fit must be required at the 3-σ level (according to an f-test) to be included in the best-fit.
 Details of all fits attempted are given below the plot.
 For more information see the light curve fitting documentation.

-There are no flares ignored from this fit.
+There are 2 flares excluded from the fit:

 The best-fitting light curve has 0 breaks.